 Maiken Vassel (1990) is German and Norwegian.
 She started working in Svalbard for Poli Arctici in 2010.
 She became Arctic Nature Guide in 2011, meteorologist in 2018, and has completed extended work postings on Bear Island and Jan Mayen for the Norwgian Meteorological Institute.
 Always happy to work, she spreads happiness and creates a fun atmosphere wherever she finds herself.
 She feels at home outdoors and enjoys skiing, mountaineering, snowmobiling, and everything connected to adventures in a polar environment.
 She speaks Norwegian, German, and English.

 Dirk Rasmussen (1988) is from the United States and splits time between Leadville, Colorado and Longyearbyen.
-He started guiding for Poli Arctici in 2008 after visiting Svalbard with Lofoten Folk School.
+He started guiding for Poli Arctici after visiting Svalbard with Lofoten Folk School.
 He holds a Master's Degree in Geology and has several publications in peer-reviewed journals.
 In addition to significant experience leading scientific field reseach and managing logistics, he has 10 years of outdoor education and guiding experience.
 Dirk is passionate about trekking and back country ski touring – much of his experience is throughtout northern Norway, the Colorado Rocky Mountains, and the Desert Southwest.
 Dirk is drawn to the expansive polar wilderness and multicultural community of Svalbard.
 He loves sharing his knowledge of ecosystems and natural history with guests.
 He is a certified Wilderness First Responder, speaks English and Norwegian, and is learning a bit of Italian.

 Andrea Mutti (1965) has been an UIAGM Mountain Guide since 1998.
 He has "solo" winter accents of many great norht faces in the Alps including the Eiger, Grand Jorasses, and Mattherhorn!
 He did also climbed Bonatti Pilar at Mount Blanche several times.
 He lives in Italy at the foot of the eastern Alps and has been exploring and guiding in Svalbard since 2004.
 Andrea has an enormous passion for skiing, ice climbing, high altitude climbing, paragliding, and canyoning.
 He is co-owner of a specialized outdoors adventure company (www.mmove.net) in the Alps.
 Andrea has also climb many difficult routes in Andes, Alaska Range, and Sierra Neveda of California.
 He currently works in the Alps, Lyngen Alps, and in Svalbard.
 He speaks Italian, French, and English.